 - Authorised Economic Operator Status

 - Register for VAT in UK & EU

 Economic Operator And Registration Identification (EORI)

 Businesses that trade between the UK and non-EU countries require an EORI number.
-From 1 January 2021, this will apply to companies that move goods between Great Britain (England, Scotland and Wales) and the EU.
+From 1 January 2021, this has applied to companies that move goods between Great Britain (England, Scotland and Wales) and the EU.
 It may also be a requirement for the movement of goods to or from Northern Ireland.

 Without an EORI, your goods won’t be cleared by customs and you could face increased delays and costs, such as storage fees.
 You can apply for an EORI at https://www.gov.uk/eori.
 The process only takes five to ten minutes, and you’ll typically receive your EORI within five working days.